-In this article, we will talk about a small phrase "Ichariba Choode", a Japanese proverb from Okinawa, which means “even though we have only met once, even by chance, we are friends forever.”.
-In the end, we will leave a of Okinawa and its meanings.
+In this article, we will talk about a small phrase “Ichariba Choode“, a Japanese proverb from Okinawa, which means “although we have only met once, even by chance, we are friends forever.”
+At the end, we will leave a list of Okinawan proverbs and their meanings.

 The meaning of Ichariba Choode

-The "Ichariba-choode" [行逢りば兄弟] literally means "once we meet [行逢りば], we become brothers and sisters [兄弟]."
-The expression can also derive from ikiau [行き会う] which literally means: to meet someone by chance.
+The “Ichariba-choode” [行逢りば兄弟] literally means “once we meet [行逢りば], we become brothers and sisters [兄弟]”.
+The expression may also derive from ikiau [行き会う] which literally means: to meet someone by chance.

-The proverb represents the very strong spirit of unity and solidarity that exists among the inhabitants of the island of Okinawa.
-This sense of community is well documented in the film “Happy”, a documentary that talks about the various perspectives of happiness.
+The proverb represents the very strong spirit of unity and solidarity among the inhabitants of the island of Okinawa.
+This sense of community is well documented in the film “Happy,” a documentary that discusses various perspectives on happiness.

-This idea of friendship is also quite widespread in the Japanese version of Lilo and Stitch.
-Maybe you didn't even know that there is a Japanese version of Stitch; in this anime, the protagonist talks a lot about Ichariba Choode.
+This idea of friendship is also widely spread in the Japanese version of Lilo and Stitch.
+You might not even know that there is a Japanese version of Stitch; in this anime, the protagonist talks a lot about Ichariba Choode.

-Just like Stitch bumped into his friend Yuna, even if by chance or just once, they had friendship forever, they are like brothers, like family.
+Just as Stitch bumped into his friend Yuna, even if by chance or just once, they had friendship forever; they are like brothers, like family.
 This explains a lot about the meaning of Ichariba Chode, equivalent to Ohana in Hawaii.

-I want to take the opportunity that I'm talking a little about Okinawa and also share a song that brought me a lot closer to Okinawa.
+I want to take this opportunity to talk a little about Okinawa and also share a song that brought me closer to Okinawa.
 A very traditional and famous song called Shima Uta [島唄].
-This song greatly exemplifies the unity of the Okinawan people and their way of life.
+This song exemplifies the unity of the Okinawan people and their way of life.

 List of Okinawan Proverbs

-There are numerous Okinawan proverbs and phrases that we can mention in separate articles.
-Until that day arrives, I want to end this article with a list of proverbs in the Okinawan language.
-If you liked it share and leave your comments!
+There are countless proverbs and phrases from Okinawa that we can mention in separate articles.
+While that day doesn’t come, I wish to conclude this article with a list of proverbs from the Okinawan language.
+If you liked it, share and leave your comments!

 Proverbs taken from the booklet “okinawa kotowaza mame ehon” [おきなわ・ことわざ・豆絵本]

-- アタイシュ トゥル アタイル. - We get along with those who get along with us;
+- Ataishi turu atairu. – We get along with those who get along with us;

 - Achinee ya tankaa mankaa. – Business is a two-way street;

-- Aramun jooguu ya duu ganjuu. - He who eats simply is healthy;
+- Aramun jooguu ya duu ganjuu. – Those who eat simply are healthy;

 - Uya yushi kwa yushi. – Parents and children teach each other;